 You’ll find six trails at Claytor Lake State Park that range from easy to moderate.
 In fact, all of the trails are easy except for one, which is considered to be moderate but only because of its length.
 That is the two-mile Hidden Valley Trail, which takes you from the Claytor Lake Trailhead along the lake through the woods and along the boundary of the park to the parking lot near Campground C. The Lakeview Trail is ADA accessible and meanders for almost one mile along the lakeshore.
 The other trails offer a variety of lengths for you to explore with your family.

 All the trails used for hiking serve the dual purpose as a biking trail.
 Look out for others that are walking on the trails and go at a steady pace.
 Some of the trails may offer a shift in elevation to challenge your calf muscles.
 Remember to wear your helmet and bring water with you on your ride.
 You can take the trail near Hidden Valley Loop and stop by the lookout point close to the boat ramp.
 You will be able to see a beautiful view of Claytor Lake.

 Geocaching is a simple hunt for treasure that all ages can enjoy together.
-Claytor Lake State Park offers a geocaching tour along with regular activities.
+Claytor Lake State Park offers a geocaching tour along with its regularly-scheduled activities.
 If you plan on doing some self-exploration with a simple geocache game, then you will need to stock up on supplies before you depart.
-You will need your inner pirate, a pen or pencil, sturdy walking boots, a device with GPS capabilities, a water bottle and your own personal treasure to trade.
-Before you go explore make sure you know the rules of how to log your cache.
-Leave each area undisturbed as you found it to keep the adventure alive for the next visitor.
+Bring a pen or pencil to sign the logbook as well as a cell phone enabled with GPS.
+You can also bring a trinket or small toy if you plan on taking one from the geocache.
+Also, make sure you put the cache back exactly where you found it so others can find it too.